quinston/ucsel/README.md

 * Google OR tools
 * Guile 2.0+

-The packaged Python scripts for parsing UWaterloo API data are written in Python 3.
+The packaged Python utility scripts for parsing UWaterloo API data are written in Python 3.

 Build
 --
+Put OR tools headers and shared object where CMake can find it.
+I'd suggest making a `./lib` folder for the shared object and a `./include` folder for the headers.

+ Then in the folder of the cloned repo, run:

 ```
 mkdir build
 cd build